-Collecting and Sharing Information about the Tribunal and Its Decisionmakers would be the final decision makers.
+Collecting and Sharing Information About the Tribunal and Its Decisionmakers

+As an active labor lawyer in the arena then called traditional or hard labor law (union labor negotiations/ unfair labor practices/ grievance arbitration), Judge Saad worked on many disputes in which arbitrators would be the final decision makers.
 They decided disputes that arose under the collective bargaining agreements.
 And by hard and fast law, their decisions were final and virtually unappealable.
 Thus, he learned that knowing your arbitrator was essential and could be taken to a fine art.
 The best labor lawyers each had a "book" on every major arbitrator.
 The arbitrators generally belonged to the National Academy of Arbitrators (an arbitrator who was not a member was automatically suspect in those days).